alsuren/interview-2022-10-31/slides.md

   * Photos uploaded to blob storage like S3.
   * Status updates to Device endpoints
   * Poll for user overrides
+* User Laptop
+  * Probably GraphQL for everything
+  * Email/SMS notifications might go via a queue.
 * Distributed Monolith
   * Shared DB
   * Web Tier + Async Tier
+* Assessment
   * This would probably work
-  * Timescales are slow.
+      * Timescales are slow enough.
-  * Poll for overrides before acting.
+      * Device Polls for overrides before acting.
-* I know that they are using MQTT.
+  * Henry says you are using MQTT.
 Why?
       * Immediate control of device from laptop/tablet?
-  * Efficiency doesn't feel like the driving factor.
+      * (Efficiency doesn't feel like the driving factor)

 ---